Definitions, Terms, Units and Parameters

 The world of acoustics is overflowing with terms and parameters.
 For example; Lmax is often used to describe the maximum sound level, but was the measurement A-weighted, C-weighted or Z-weighted and was a Fast, Slow or Impulsive Time Constant used.
 Already we have introduced several variables for one simple measurement, without mentioning the measurement duration.

 This glossary is for visitors and customers who come across a term they do not know.
 If a term is not strictly correct we do not go into great detail explaining where it differs from the strict convention, we just say what the term 'means' in the practical world.
-In the case of omissions please e-mail us or tweet us if you prefer an open discussion.
+Where appropriate we include the correct definition.
+If you find any errors or omissions please e-mail us.

 Listing terms alphabetically also means some related terms are spread 'randomly' around the site.
-To this end we have also grouped some popular topics together, to see these additions click the + sign on any page, see also Acoustic Ambiguities
+To this end we have grouped some Main Topics and Related Terms together.
+To see these groups click the + sign on any page, see also Acoustic Ambiguities

 This site is maintained by

 Gracey & Associates 01234 708835

 The Sound and Vibration Instrument Hire and Calibration Specialists

 Instrument Hire | Calibration | Standards | Link to us or e-mail us